akshitagupta15june/Face-X/Facial_Biometric/Readme.md

 ```

 Depending on the version, the exact path might vary, but the folder name will be haarcascades, and it will contain multiple files.
-The one you need is called haarcascade_frontalface_alt.xml.
+The one you need is called `haarcascade_frontalface_alt.xml`.

 If for some reason, your installation of OpenCV did not get the pre-trained classifier,
 ```
 # Load the classifier and create a cascade object for face detection
 face_cascade = cv.CascadeClassifier('path/to/haarcascade_frontalface_alt.xml')
 ```
-The face_cascade object has a method detectMultiScale(), which receives an image as an argument and runs the classifier cascade over the image.
+The face_cascade object has a method `detectMultiScale()`, which receives an image as an argument and runs the classifier cascade over the image.
 The term MultiScale indicates that the algorithm looks at subregions of the image in multiple scales, to detect faces of varying sizes:

 `detected_faces = face_cascade.detectMultiScale(grayscale_image)`

 The variable detected_faces now contains all the detections for the target image.
 To visualize the detections, you need to iterate over all detections and draw rectangles over the detected faces.

-OpenCV’s rectangle() draws rectangles over images, and it needs to know the pixel coordinates of the top-left and bottom-right corner.
+OpenCV’s `rectangle()` draws rectangles over images, and it needs to know the pixel coordinates of the top-left and bottom-right corner.
 The coordinates indicate the row and column of pixels in the image.

 Luckily, detections are saved as pixel coordinates.
 Each detection is defined by its top-left corner coordinates and width and height of the rectangle that encompasses the detected face.